prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

    @> Using user-provided start_point for channel seed: [-22.312, -20.065, -11.144] Å
    @> The atoms supplied to calcChannels contain protein atoms only.
-   @> WARNING structure has no hydrogens and inner_radius=0.90 is below 1.2 A: the space left by the missing H is then wide enough for the probe to pass, and channels will be found through interstices that do not exist in the real protein (their number can rise several-fold).
-Either add hydrogens, or raise r2 to 1.2 A or more, where protonated and unprotonated structures give the same channels.
+   @> WARNING structure has no hydrogens and inner_radius=0.90 is below 1.2 Å: the space left by the missing H is then wide enough for the probe to pass, and channels will be found through interstices that do not exist in the real protein (their number can rise several-fold).
+Either add hydrogens, or raise inner_radius to 1.2 Å or more, where protonated and unprotonated structures give the same channels.
-   @> Substituted 3766 atoms with 23638 homogeneous balls of radius 1.52 A in 0.27s.
+   @> Substituted 3766 atoms with 23638 homogeneous balls of radius 1.52 Å in 0.27s.
-   @> Delaunay tessellation of 23638 points constructed in 0.87s.
+   @> Delaunay tessellation of 23638 points constructed in 0.86s.
-   @> Surface and inner simplices filtered in 1.43s.
+   @> Surface and inner simplices filtered in 1.45s.
-   @> start_point seeded at tetrahedron 11317 (Voronoi vertex at [-24.951, -19.189, -10.516], 2.850 A from start_point, inscribed radius 1.330 A, depth 13.3 A).
+   @> start_point seeded at tetrahedron 11317 (Voronoi vertex at [-24.951, -19.189, -10.516], 2.850 Å from start_point, inscribed radius 1.330 Å, depth 13.3 Å).
-   @>     widened from the nearest tetrahedron 8399 (2.444 A away, inscribed radius 0.924 A, depth 13.1 A), the widest of the 4 tetrahedra no shallower than it among the 4 reachable within 3.0 A; seeding the narrow one would have capped every channel here at its radius.
+   @>     widened from the nearest tetrahedron 8399 (2.444 Å away, inscribed radius 0.924 Å, depth 13.1 Å), the widest of the 4 tetrahedra no shallower than it among the 4 reachable within 3.0 Å; seeding the narrow one would have capped every channel here at its radius.
-   @>     restricting the channel search to the cavity that contains it (10149 tetrahedra, depth 32.4 A).
+   @>     restricting the channel search to the cavity that contains it (10149 tetrahedra, depth 32.4 Å).
-   @> 1 surface cavities detected and filtered in 0.36s.
+   @> Surface cavities: 1 found, 1 deeper than min_depth=5.0 Å and searched for channels, in 0.33s.
-   @> Channel pathfinding (graph Dijkstra) over 1 cavities completed in 3.03s.
+   @> Channel search (Dijkstra) over 1 search sites in 1 cavities completed in 1.10s.
-   @> Detected 47 channels.
+   @> Found 23 channels.
+   @> Search sites (sp), the void each search ran from, largest first; sp<n> tags every channel, link and output file:
+   @>     site  void             volume [Å³]  depth [Å]  channels  links
+   @>     sp0   cavity 0, whole        22599       13.3        23      -
+   @>     (site volumes measure the void itself and are not on the swept-sphere scale of the channel volumes)
    @> No output path given.
-   @> Channel calculation completed in 5.97s.
+   @> Channel calculation completed in 4.45s.

 .. ipython:: python
    :verbatim: